Discovering Sri Lanka: Your Ultimate Airport Guide

 Bandaranaike International Airport

-Bandaranaike International Airport (CMB), located in Katunayake, is the premier international airport in Sri Lanka and operates as the hub of international air travel into and out of the island.
-Established in 1967, it has undergone significant expansions to include modern facilities and services.
+Bandaranaike International Airport (CMB), located in Katunayake, is the premier international airport in Sri Lanka and operates as the hub of global air travel into and out of the island.
+Established in 1967, it has expanded to include modern facilities and services.
 The airport boasts:

 • Terminals: One main terminal with a second terminal under construction to handle ever-increasing passenger traffic.